View all Events

 How the current recycling system doesn’t work, and how to fix it.

 The recycling of plastic in America is a significant issue, with rates reaching a peak of 8.7% in 2018 and only going down since then .
 The decrease in recycling rates is due to several things, but it all comes down to how broken the American recycling system is.
 Recycling in the US depends on state and local governments creating their own rules and regulations, leaving an inconsistency throughout the US regarding what can and cannot be recycled.
 For example, in Pasco, West Richland, and Benton County, Washington, all residents must bring their recyclables to collection sites or material recovery facilities (MRFs).
 In Fairfax County, Virginia, only 10% of residents have their recycling collected through a public organization, while the remaining 90% are privately collected.
 Additionally, in Fairfax County, multiple companies run collections with their own rules and regulations .
-See how in one county there are different regulations on what you can recycle versus your neighbor!
+See how in one county there’s different regulations on what you can recycle versus your neighbor!
 These different rules and regulations make it very confusing for residents; some have to do more work than others, leading to many households being discouraged from recycling, which can explain why our rates are so low.

 With what we’d consider a broken recycling system, not only are we harming the environment with our straight-line economy, but we’re losing out on an opportunity to save money.
 According to the United States National Renewable Energy Laboratory (NREL), the United States could save up to $9.9 billion annually with a fully circular plastics economy .
 In Emmet County, Michigan, all household waste goes through a high-tech, dual-stream facility where recyclable items get separated by non-recyclable items through an optical sorter.
 The recyclable items get sold to the Great Lakes-area recycling companies that reuse the material for their products.
 The impact of the Emmet County effort resulted in making over $1 million in 2021, which was reinvested into county projects .
 While money would have to be invested in improving recycling infrastructure, the US would still gain revenue from a better recycling system.